 Human history in the Sedona area began about 4000 BC when hunter-gatherers roamed and settled in the Verde Valley and Prescott areas.
 Between 900 and 1350 AD, a more advanced civilization began building pueblos and cliff houses.
-Known as the Sinagua (without water) they were proficient in farming, had an understanding of astronomy, and made baskets, pottery, and jewelry.
+Known as the Sinagua (without water) they developed skill in dry farming, had an understanding of astronomy, and made baskets, pottery, and jewelry.
 They established trade routes with the peoples of the Pacific coast, Mexico, and Central America.

 Cliff dwellings are still evident today.
 One of the most beautiful is Montezuma’s Castle, not far from Sedona.
 As you hike the red rocks, you will see petroglyphs and pictographs left behind by these ancient peoples.
 The awe-inspiring vistas, along with the magnificent views of the sky, have drawn out the spiritual nature of people from the very beginning.

 In 1987, Sedona‘s reputation as a spiritual center got quite a boost.
-Many journeyed to Sedona during the time of the highly anticipated Harmonic Convergence.
-Our Aetheism writer, explains Harmonic Convergence.
-On the weekend of August 16th and 17th, 1987, the great "Harmonic Convergence" was supposed to take place - at least, that is what José Arguelles told people.
-A great many believed him - not simply prominent leaders of the New Age movement like Shirley MacLaine, but also millions and millions of adherents.
+Many journeyed to Sedona during the time of the highly anticipated "Harmonic Convergence."
+On the weekend of August 16 and 17, 1987, the greatly anticipated convergence was supposed to take place as José Arguelles, New Age author and artist, told people.
+A great many believed him, including prominent leaders of the New Age movement like Shirley MacLaine and also millions of the curious and the intrigued.

 What was the nature of this convergence?
 Well, according to Arguelles, at this time the Earth would start slipping out of its "time beam" and risk spinning off into space—only by the concerted, psychic efforts of the human race would it remain in place.
 This time would see a great increase in the experience of deja vu and UFO sightings.
-However, if enough people would simply gather at sacred places around the globe and concentrate enough, the New Age would begin, the Earth would remain safe and a new era of harmony and love would be inaugurated.
+However, if enough people would simply gather at sacred places around the globe and concentrate enough, the New Age would begin, the Earth would remain safe, and a new era of harmony and love would be inaugurated—or so they believed.

 The Curious and Faithful Come

 A wonderful account of a recently graduated massage therapist attending an Arizona conference is not unlike those that journey to Sedona for the first time.
-In an article titled, "A Sedona Arizona Spiritual Quest," he recounts, “My spiritual quest to Sedona was due to the fact that some of the world's energy vortexes are located here.
+In an article titled, A Sedona Arizona Spiritual Quest, he recounts, “My spiritual quest to Sedona was due to the fact that some of the world's energy vortexes are located here.
 These vortexes are subtle energy centers where spiritual and psychic powers are enhanced.
 To say I was a little curious was an understatement.
 My hotel room window afforded me an unobstructed panorama of one of these energy vortexes known as Bell Rock.
 That would be my first hike on my quest.”
 He then goes on to tell about his hike with the first taste of spirituality—being "needled" by an Arizona cactus!

 Where are the Vortexes?

-- Airport Mesa- Vortex or no vortex, Airport Mesa is an inspiring place to be with 360 degree views of the valley.
+- Airport Mesa Vortex - Airport Mesa is an inspiring place to be with 360-degree views of the valley.
 It is a popular gathering place at sunset.
 This is the closest vortex to the center of Sedona.
-Take Hwy 89A to the Airport Rd. (at circular building).
-You can either take the road all the way to the top or pull into the small pullout 2/3 of the way up and hike up to the top of either of the two side mounts (200 yds.)
+Take Hwy 89A to the Airport Rd. (at the circular building).
+You can either take the road all the way to the top or pull into the small pullout 2/3 of the way up and hike up to the top.
 The closest mound is the main vortex area.
 (Red Rock pass required for parking.)

 Vortex Tours and More Information